conhof27/MIST-4610-Olympic-Data/README.md

 A composite list of every athlete that competes in more than one sport.
 (In this scenario, we modified to only include Atheletes that are in 3 or more sports because the original output would've been to long to display)
 <br>
 **Justification:**
+Query 5 is useful for managers to have a list of athletes that compete in more than one sport (limited to 3).
+This is useful for broadcasters to provide insight to listeners on an Olympian’s experience or skill level.
+This information is useful for coordinators to understand which olympian may require additional accommodations such as transportation between their various events.
+Additionally, it could be useful for analysts to compare the performance of Olympians who compete in more or less sports than other given Olympians.

 ### Query 6: Events with Above-Average Ticket Prices (Comp.)